NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

 }
 ```

 This concept of not using a global `fetch` function and relying on the set up to differentiate implementation between server and client could also be used if we have a redux stack.
-When setting up the store, we could add an enhancer (plugin) which provides the same interface for data fetching but different implementations.
-A quick example can be achieved using [redux-thunk](https://github.com/reduxjs/redux-thunk):
+When setting up the store, we could add a [middleware](https://redux.js.org/advanced/middleware) which provides the same interface for data fetching but different implementations.
+A quick example can be achieved using [redux-thunk](https://github.com/reduxjs/redux-thunk) (**Note:** [we could also write a custom middleware and dispatch custom actions](https://redux.js.org/recipes/reducing-boilerplate#async-action-creators)):

 ```js
 // createStore.js